 Reservations & Contact

-Both the camping and the spa at Riva Bella are open year-round, but naturism is only practiced between April and November.
+Both the campsite and the spa at Riva Bella are open year-round, but naturism is only practiced between April and November.

 It’s possible to communicate in French, English, German, and Dutch.